-Please refer to page 6 of this outline for more information on missed quizzes and exams.
+Please refer to page 6 of this outline for more information on missed exams.

-- 2. Research and Writing Skills Assignment This assignment entails completed several components that will culminate in a paper.
-You will choose a question that is relevant to Developmental Psychology, do library research to find answers to that question, and write a paper.
-Any component handed in later than the stipulated due dates will be docked up to 25% per day (at my discretion). - 3.
-Class Participation/Attendance.
+3. Attendance.
 Student input during lectures is enthusiastically welcomed and strongly encouraged.
 There are a variety of ways that you can contribute to the lectures, such as asking relevant questions, making insightful comments during the lectures, contributing to discussion during group work.
 Attendance is taken during each class.
-Please note that in my courses, students who miss more than 10% of classes without an acceptable excuse may be debarred from writing the final exam. - 4.
-Chapter Assignments.
-There will be several multiple choice assignments which will be answered on Moodle.
-It is your responsibility to note and meet the deadlines for the assignments.
-Hard deadlines will be indicated on the Moodle assignments.
+Please note that students who miss more than 10% of classes without an acceptable excuse may be debarred from writing the final exam.